A sequence is a generalized list, consisting of zero or more values.

 Scheme traditionally has lists and vectors.

-Any Java class that implements java.util.List
+Any Java class that implements java.util.List is a sequence type.

 Raw Java arrays can also be viewerd as a sequence,